 - Supporting more than 90 countries in the development of national ICTD strategies linked to PRSPs and, later on, complementary e-governance strategies

-- Supporting participation of developing countries in global Internet Governance for a
+- Supporting the participation of developing countries in global Internet Governance for a

 - Demonstrating the relevance and effectiveness n multi-stakeholder approaches to development and fostering democratic governance and human rights

 Many of the lessons and pitfalls from SDNP can still be relevant in today’s context where the social media and mobile “revolution” are once again being pitched as silver bullets for development issues.
-If anything, the Rio+20 process should bring back to the forefront the role of ICTs in sustainable development as both tool and enabler that can transform they way in which development goals are achieve while ensuring that a multi-stakeholder is kept at the center of such processes.
+If anything, the Rio+20 process should bring back to the forefront the role of ICTs in sustainable development as both tools and enablers that can transform how development goals are achieved while ensuring that an inclusive approach is kept at the center of such processes.